mahid2000/Resturant-Management-Web-App/README.md

 `flask --app flaskr/app run`

 ##### Example Logins
 Our restaurant system uses the same login portal for customers and staff.
-The following are some logins to see the functionality at different levels of admin. \
+The following are some logins to see the functionality at different levels of admin.

 Customer:
+* Feel free to create your own account!

 Waiters:
 * Melissa Wilson, Waiter1!